 Span Of Life:

 The demise of any director or member does not affect the company.
-In any such case of demise or retirement, they elect the new replacement after holding elections for this purpose.
+In any such case of demise or retirement, they elect a new replacement after holding elections for this purpose.

 Large Capital Opportunities: